pmeaney/roadcodeshowed/README.md

 Live at: https://roadcodeshowed.vercel.app/

+>"Programming is the art of telling another human being what you want the computer to do"

 For several years I have enjoyed chatting with new learners of programming, and those who are interested in how to begin to learn.

 The challenge of teaching a topic to one's self is the need for both Resources (courses, books, forums, chatrooms), and Guidance (a Roadmap to key topics and the order in which to learn them).